Maalot Educational Network | Evaluated Learning Experience

 Version 1: September 2009 - March 2016.
 Version 2: April 2016 - Present.

-Version 1 and 2: Upon successful completion of the course, students will be able to: prepare files for print including: document setup, color selection, image format selection, scanning techniques, specifying files resolution, trapping procedures, adding print marks and bleeds to files, installing printers, saving postscript files, creating PDF files, proofing proofs; preparing documents for special finishes, preparing documents for binding; demonstrate the ability to request a price quote and order a print job; maintain viable backup system of files; provide constructive criticism to peer designs; and synthesize theory with technical and creative skills to design a PDF portfolio for prospective employers.
+Version 1 and 2: Upon successful completion of the course, students will be able to: apply basic marketing strategies to product design; choose and use appropriate Adobe programs expertly; prepare files for print including: document setup, color selection, image format selection, scanning techniques, specifying files resolution, trapping procedures, adding print marks and bleeds to files, installing printers, saving postscript files, creating PDF files and proofing proofs; prepare documents for special finishes and binding; demonstrate the ability to request a price quote and order a print job; maintain viable backup system of files; provide constructive criticism to peer designs; synthesize theory with technical and creative skills to design a PDF portfolio for prospective employers.

 Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Art (2/11).
-Version 2: In the lower division baccalaureate/associate degree category, 4 semester hours in Art (4/16 revalidation).
+Version 2: In the lower division baccalaureate/associate degree category, 4 semester hours in Art (4/16 revalidation) (3/21 revalidation).